-IPAA SA in conjunction with the Australian Institute of Company Directors (AICD) and PwC are pleased to announce the 2019 Annual Economic Outlook Breakfast with the Hon Rob Lucas MLC, Treasurer of South Australia.
+IPAA SA in conjunction with the Australian Institute of Company Directors (AICD) and PwC held the 2019 Annual Economic Outlook Breakfast with the Hon Rob Lucas MLC, Treasurer of South Australia.

 Each year IPAA brings in the new financial year with a discussion on the state budget and its implications for South Australia’s future.
 Kim Cheater, Adelaide Managing Partner, PwC, will lead the Treasurer through a discussion around the 2019-20 budget with the role of MC being undertaken by Erma Ranieri, Commissioner for Public Sector Employment, Office of the Commissioner for Public Sector Employment and IPAA SA President.

-This will be followed by a Q&A session that will provide you with the opportunity to question a panel of experts including the Treasurer.
+This event was followed by a Q&A session that provided delegates with the opportunity to question a panel of experts including the Treasurer.